mascaldotfr/CoRT/warstatus/stats/README.md

 database as an all-time archive does not lead to an amazingly high overhead, especially that the statistics API is [static](https://www.seancdavis.com/posts/lets-talk-about-static-apis/).

-Relics events are not recorded, but will if they matter again in the invasions.

 ## Response format

 ###  events.json